szegedim/codec21/codec21.md

 frame rate.
 This reduces support and testing costs.

 Small changes may be sent immediately if sufficient bandwidth is given with no delay.
-This is very usefult to support typing in real time.
+This is very useful to support typing in real time.

 We suggest using low pass filtering on video for convenience and compression on the encoder side.
 Also, we suggest no filtering on audio to support a diverse user base including high frequency voice.